What Is Drawdown in Trading? Maximum Drawdown Explained

 Frequently Asked Questions

-What is considered a dangerous recovery period?
+What is a maximum drawdown?

 Related Risk Analysis Articles